All articles

 8 hours.

+Vietnam Airlines Business Class passengers get free access to the Lotus Lounge at Ho Chi Minh City airport.
 Turn right once you’ve emerged from the security and immigration lines and follow the signs to the Lotus Lounge.
-From the entry, an oasis of serenity awaits.
+It’s calmer than you’d expect for an airport lounge.
 Floors are tiled with the airline’s signature colours, royal blue and gold.
 The lighting is soft and low, and there’s a Vietnamese aesthetic evident in the decor; deep navy armchairs with timber hardware are waiting to envelop a travel-weary body.
-There’s WiFi and a business centre with desks in little alcoves, and the restrooms and separate shower are stocked with amenities.
+There’s Wi-Fi and a business centre with desks in little alcoves, and the restrooms and separate shower are stocked with amenities.

-The lounge isn’t enormous but I don’t need to share with many other passengers.
-Entry includes soft drinks, wine, beer and spirits and some good food options.
-A boiling broth enables guests to make pho, plus there’s rice and a number of pork, chicken and vegetarian dishes on offer.
-Breads, pastries, desserts and snacks are laid out too.
+The lounge isn’t enormous, but I don’t need to share with many other passengers.
+Entry includes soft drinks, wine, beer and spirits, plus some decent food options.
+A distinctly local touch: boiling broth enables guests to make pho.
+There’s also rice, and several pork, chicken and vegetarian dishes on offer.
+Breads, pastries, desserts and snacks are laid out.

 Vietnam Airlines' Business Class cabin - Luxury Escapes